Spring Teaching Ideas for MLs

 5 baby and parent animals from World Wildlife

-As the weather gets warmer going outside can be a fun change and great way to increase student engagement.
+As the weather gets warmer going outside can be a fun change and a great way to increase student engagement.
 Have students work on a spring scavenger hunt.
-Students can look for items that fit into specified categories shape or texture.
+Students can look for seasonal items or objects that fit into specified categories such as shape or texture.
 Check out my blog post on Scavenger Hunts with ELLs for more ideas.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

-You can use spring themed books for read alouds/mentor texts or highlight a section in your classroom library for students to read.
+You can use spring-themed books for read alouds/mentor texts or highlight a section in your classroom library for students to read.
 If you are able to take students outside to read that is even better.
 Check out my recommendations of Spring Books for ELLs for more books to read.